vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Tamasa-A(r., modern Tonse, flowing

-12 miles west of the Sarayü and fall ing into the Ganges) Rām.
+12 miles west of the Sarayū and fall ing into the Ganges) Rām.
 I. 2.
 3, II.
 45, 32, Raghuvamsa IX.
 20, XIV.
 76 (on which stood Valmiki's asrama).
 Vide C I.I. vol. III. p.
 128 where a village Asramaka on Tamasa is granted in A.D.
 512-13; B (nrising from Rksa), M. 114.
 25, Va.
 45. 100; C (r. falling into Yamunā) Devi Bh.

 VI.18.12 Tamraparni-r. in Pandya country